leonardpin-br/blender-addon-gemini/README.md

 #### 1. Edit the environment variables
 Add the path to the `blender.exe` to the system variables.
 The default path is
 ```
-C:\Program Files\Blender Foundation\Blender 4.0\blender.exe
+C:\Program Files\Blender Foundation\Blender 4.0\
 ```
 Move it tho the top (or near the top) of the list.

 #### 2. Edit the make.bat file
 Make a copy of `<project_root>/docs/sphinx/make_example.bat` and rename the copy to `make.bat`.
 This is necessary because of Git source control.

-Sphinx will be configured to use the Blender interpreter (`blender.exe`) instead of the interpreter in the virtual environment.
+Sphinx will be configured to use the Blender's interpreter (`blender.exe`) instead of the interpreter in the virtual environment.

 `sphinx-quickstart` creates two important files (they are inside the `<project_root>/docs/sphinx` folder):